vsrinivas/fuchsia/bin/ui/src/launch/README.md

     $ file:///system/apps/launch <app url> <app args>

-When the environment does not already contain the Launcher service, it may be necessary to bootstrap it:
+When the environment does not already contain the Presenter service, it may be necessary to bootstrap it:

     $ file:///system/apps/bootstrap file:///system/apps/launch <app url> <app args>